 This post looks at the seven special benefits of sustainability reporting to help you understand it well.
+What is sustainability reporting?
 Finally, the post will list the main sustainability reporting principles that you should use during the process.
 Do not be left behind as others enjoy the benefits of sustainability.

 ESG sustainability reporting refers to the disclosure of information about a company’s operations, especially its environmental, governance, and social impacts.
 The focus is not just to generate reports for assessment but also to ingrain sustainability ideals in every part of the organization.
 Before jumping to the benefits of sustainability reporting, here is a closer look at the three main criteria used in ESG reporting:

 · Environmental: This criterion focuses on assessing how a company impacts the natural environment.
 For example, how does your company use resources such as water, forestry, and fossil fuels?
 In the light of the fast-growing focus on green energy, it is important to put efforts towards enhancing efficiency, adopting renewable sources, and reducing emissions.
 Do you know how to calculate carbon emissions?